 How much does the program cost?

-The price for the ASD Early Arrival Program is $150 per participant and includes:
+The price for the Fall 2019 ASD Early Arrival Program was $150 per participant and included:

 - Registration Fee